Honest answers

 Margin solves three problems Better Canvas doesn't:

-• Multi-LMS.
+- Multi-LMS.
 Better Canvas only works on Canvas.
-If your school uses Blackboard, D2L, or both (like most students with one major and one elective in another department) Margin pulls everything into one place.
+If your school runs Blackboard or D2L (or your courses are split across two platforms, which happens more than you'd think), Margin pulls everything into one place.
 Your assignments shouldn't care which platform your professor picked.

 If your only class portal is Canvas, your laptop is always open, and you don't mind a tab in your browser doing the work, Better Canvas is free and it's good.
 That's a fair reason not to need Margin.